MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-troubleshooting.md

 This error indicates that the request conflicts with the current server state.

 This is a known issue that occurs when a user attempts to attach Snapshot Debugger against an AppService that has enabled ApplicationInsights.
 ApplicationInsights sets the AppSettings with a different casing than Visual Studio, causing this issue.

 ::: moniker range=">= vs-2019"
-We have resolved this in the latest version of Visual Studio 2019.
+We have resolved this in Visual Studio 2019.
 ::: moniker-end

 Take these steps:

-::: moniker range="< vs-2019"
+::: moniker range="vs-2017"

 * Verify in the Azure portal that the AppSettings for SnapshotDebugger (SNAPSHOTDEBUGGER_EXTENSION_VERSION) and InstrumentationEngine (INSTRUMENTATIONENGINE_EXTENSION_VERSION) are uppercase.
 If not, update the settings manually, which forces a site restart.
 ::: moniker-end